A model-independent measurement of the CKM angle $\gamma$ in the decays $B^\pm\to[K^+K^-\pi^+\pi^-]_D h^\pm$ and $B^\pm\to[\pi^+\pi^-\pi^+\pi^-]_D h^\pm$ ($h = K, \pi$): Invariant-mass fit

 Candidates with masses below that of the signal peak are background from $\B$-meson decays where an additional pion or photon is not reconstructed.
 The model describing this partially reconstructed background, and its associated parameters, are taken from Ref.~\cite{LHCb-PAPER-2020-019}, with the exception of the contamination from $\Bs\to\Dzb\Km\pip$ and $\Bsb\to\Dz\Kp\pim$ decays with a pion that is not reconstructed.
 Instead, for this component, the total size of the background contamination is taken from the fit results of Ref.~\cite{LHCb-PAPER-2020-036}.

 The contamination of charmless decays in the $\D\to\Kp\Km\pip\pim$ and $\pip\pim\pip\pim$ modes is also different from Ref.~\cite{LHCb-PAPER-2020-019}.
 In particular, the $\Bpm\to\D\Kpm$ sample has a significant charmless contribution.
 Although this type of background was not included as part of the baseline fit model in Ref.~\cite{LHCb-PAPER-2020-019}, it is necessary to do so for the four-body decays described here, due to the larger relative size of this background.
 Both the yield and invariant-mass shape of this contribution are fixed from studies of the lower (upper) sideband of the $\D\to\Kp\Km\pip\pim$ ($\pip\pim\pip\pim$) invariant mass.
+In these fits, the charmless contribution is modelled with a Gaussian function.
+With the exception of the combinatorial background, which is described by an exponential function, other sources of background are found to be negligible in the $\D$-sideband selection.
 Analogous studies show that there is no significant contamination from charmless decays in the $\Bpm\to\D\pipm$ selection.

 Additionally, the $\D\to\Kp\Km\pip\pim$ mode is contaminated by $\D\to\Kmp\pipm\pim\pip\piz$ decays, where a charged pion is misidentified as a kaon and the neutral pion is not reconstructed.
 This background is present at mass values below the signal peak, but has a large tail which extends into the signal region.
 The shape of this background is fixed from simulation, while its yield is a free parameter.
 The ratio between this background and the signal is shared between the $\Bpm\to\D\Kpm$ and $\Bpm\to\D\pipm$ modes.
 In the absence of kaons in the final state, the $\D\to\pip\pim\pip\pim$ decay has no such partially reconstructed misidentified component.